go-text/typesetting/fontscan/readme.md

 ## Performance overview

 Performance is a key goal of the package.
-This section roughly describes the performance of each matching task, with measures taken on a laptop running under a Linux system.
+This section roughly describes the performance of each matching task.

 ### Font file name matching